BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 In order to accurately predict the human pose, we start with an image and a default pose, concatenated together as separate channels, and let the NN incrementally choose optimal pose update.
 Apparently, protein backbone prediction does not differ much from human pose estimation.

-Again, I feel that just like it happened with triangle inequalities, DeepMind tried 2 alternative approaches to the prediction of 3D structure, IPA and refinement, and instead of choosing one, kept both.
+Again, I feel that DeepMind tried two alternative approaches for prediction of 3D structure, IPA and refinement, and just like it happened with triangle inequalities instead of choosing one, kept both.

 ## Self-distillation
 Self-distillation is another engineering trick that allowed DeepMind to beat the baseline (see ablation study).